derekli66/SomeNotesAboutProgrammingOn_iOS/README.md

 # SomeNotesAboutProgrammingOn_iOS

+Although I started PROGRAMMING in 2010, mainly in iOS area, the following summary is what I really get from the last two years.
+Thanks for those people who share their knowledge and experience to me.
+I am very thankful.

-Some notes about my iOS programming for the last two years
+### Some notes about my iOS programming for the last two years

 - Don’t use underscore for **private function** or **private variable**
 - Make each parameter name or argument name meaningful